MODULE 7 - UNDERSTANDING OF THE EYE AND EAR IN PERCEPTION

 “Patricia Bardi was a major person in the early development of BMC from 1973 – 1986.
 She took the seeds and grew her own forest” Bonnie Bainbridge Cohen – founder of Body-Mind Centering

-Active Breath is an innovative somatic practice focused on integrating our awareness of the intrinsic connection between body, mind, and emotions through our physical experience of breath, voice, and movement.
+Active Breath is an innovative somatic practice focused on integrating our awareness of the intrinsic connection between body, mind, and emotions through our physical/sensory experience of breath, voice, and movement.

 Active Breath Somatic Practice is a tool for opening your potential and develops and shapes your embodiment skills to have a clearer sense of self and to make a positive contribution in your world.

 Active Breath is a series of guided movement sequences using whole-body breathing & sound directly with physical awareness & movement.
 The practice builds progressively from refined, slow; attentive movement patterns aligned with breath, spine & eye movements and evolve sequentially into more whole-body breath and rhythm moving actively in space.

 Active Breath is an in-depth somatic practice that provides more insight and refined skills to: